abenetopoulos/edsger-compiler/README.md

 The compiler is written in OCaml.
 Any further general comments will be added here.

-To build the compiler (lexer and parser at the moment), run:
+To build the compiler, run :
+$ make depend
-$ make all
+$ make
 in the project's root directory.
 This will create a binary named "edsgerc".

 To remove all intermediate compilation files :